 Hajj (pilgrimage to Mecca) is one of the Five Pillars of Islam.
-The Hajj occurs in the month of Dhu’l-Hijjah and symbolizes the unity of the Islamic ummah.
+The Hajj occurs in the month of Dhu’l-Hijjah and symbolizes the unity of the Muslim ummah.
 During the time of the pilgrimage, Muslims around the world celebrate Eid al-Adha, or the Feast of Sacrifice.

 Malcolm X described the pilgrimage in his autobiography: